isaacito12/fork-bev/Components/BatteryHighVoltage/Utility/LocalTasks/README.md

-# Files for local tasks
+# Local tasks

-Many of the tests in this project are executed during continuous integration where MATLAB is launched with `-nodesktop` option, but some of MATLAB commands such as `print` and `edit` are not supported (i.e., MATLAB erros out) when MATLAB is launched with that option.

-MATLAB code files in this folder use such commands.
+Files in this folder are intended for use in the local machine.
-Use these code files in your machine where MATLAB is launched without `-nodesktop` option.
+They are not used in a remote workflow such as a continuous integration (CI) pipeline.

-_Copyright 2023 The MathWorks, Inc._
+_Copyright 2023-2024 The MathWorks, Inc._